OpusCapita/react-crudeditor/README.md

 }
 ```

-## *model* property
+## *model* Property

-Every view passes "model" property to external React Components it uses.
+Every view passes *model* property to external React Components it uses.
 The property is designed for communication with CRUD Editor and is distinct for different views.
-It's important to explicitly forward the property to children if they are designed to communicate with the editor. "model" property *must* never be modified by React Components.
+It's important to explicitly forward the property to children if they are designed to communicate with the editor. *model* property must never be modified by React Components.

-"model" property general structure:
+*model* property general structure:

 ```javascript
 {